getodk/docs/form-widgets.rst

 Acknowledge
 -------------

-An acknowledgement prompt with single checkbox.
+An acknowledgement prompt with a single checkbox.
 In :term:`Aggregate`, a completed acknowledgement is stored as the string response ``OK``.

 .. image:: /img/form-widgets/acknowledge.*
   :alt: The Acknowledge form widget as displayed in the ODK Collect app on an Android phone.
-The headline text is, "I acknowledge this acknowledgment."
+The headline text is, "I acknowledge this acknowledgement."
 Below that is a single checkbox with the label, "OK.
 Please continue."

 XLSForm Rows
 ~~~~~~~~~~~~~~~